-Castaways Resort looked really nice.
-The location is great, the accommodation looked really nice and they have an onsite restaurant, yoga classes and offer diving and other excursions.
+The location of this popular resort is great, the accommodation looked really nice when we had a peak, and they have an onsite restaurant, yoga classes and offer diving and other excursions.

 After living in Chiang Mai for 5 months, we knew the islands would be more expensive than what we were use to spending in Thailand.

 When you consider that all food and supplies need to be brought to the islands, it’s easy to understand why things just cost more.
 But in exchange for spending time in paradise, the prices aren’t out of hand.